grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 - `name` - the name of the core library
 - `version` - the version of the library
-- `integrations` - the list of instrumentations that are used, identified with by the name and the version
+- `integrations` - the list of instrumentations that are used, identified by by the name and the version

 The `sdk` meta is handled internally by the core package and the end-user should not change it.